 • Australian citizens;

-• Australian permanent residents who are usually resident in Australia; or
+• Australian permanent residents who usually live in Australia; or

-• eligible New Zealand citizens who are normally resident in Australia.
+• eligible New Zealand citizens who normally live in Australia.

 The test is applied on the following basis:

 • all children of both parents are counted, including any children of a de facto spouse;

 • all children of both parents are counted, regardless of whether the children are dependent or self-supporting, married, single or divorced;